mcfriend99/mysql/README.md

 ## Installation

-You can install the tar library with [Nyssa package manager](https://nyssa.bladelang.com)
+You can install the mysql library with [Nyssa package manager](https://nyssa.bladelang.com)

 ```
 nyssa install mysql